gmcninch-tufts/2024-Sp-Math190/course-pages/Math190--course-syllabus.md

 - *weekly problem sets*,

   Problem sets will be collected weekly on *Fridays*.
 [Here is the planned collection schedule](/course-pages/Math190--Assignments--AY2023-2024spring.html).

-  The problems will be posted on the course website, and your solutions will be submitted to [Gradescope].
+  The problems will be posted on the course website, and your solutions will be submitted to [Gradescope] -- see [these remarks concerning use of gradescope](/course-posts/resources--gradescope.html)

 - *engagement*